 Eggs: In baking, I make a point to use large eggs so that there is consistency in their size.
 You’ll need 2.
 If you are vegan, you can make a flax egg substitute by mixing 1 Tablespoon of flax seed meal with 2 1/2 Tablespoons of water per egg.
-The Minimalist Baker has a great resource for flax eggs.
+Or try any one of these 12 other vegan egg substitutes.

 Flour: We’re using all-purpose flour in this recipe.
 If you are gluten-free, you can use Cup4Cup or another gluten-free flour that works as an equal measurement replacement.
 I have tested this recipe using all whole wheat flour and it is a bit dense.
 If you’d like to add some whole wheat to the recipe, I recommend using 1 cup AP and 1 cup whole wheat.

 Vanilla, Baking Soda, Cinnamon and Salt: Vanilla extract, salt and cinnamon help enhance the flavor of our applesauce banana bread, and baking soda gives the rise to the bread.
 Please don’t skimp on these ingredients.

 Applesauce Banana Bread is a quick bread meaning that it is as easy as combining all your wet ingredients in one bowl and your dry ingredients in another.
 Then, you gently mix them together.
 Pour in your baking pan and bake.
 Easy-peasy!